dvirgiln/listing-api/Readme.md

 # Introduction
-This project provides an example of API using Akka Http and Akka Actors and Cats Form Validation.
+sjdkjghfdjbgfkjbkfvThis project provides an example of API using Akka Http and Akka Actors and Cats Form Validation.

 The API contains basic calls for making transactions between properties Listings.
 ### Usage